nicksellen/projects/baseNode_docConst.md

 		1. Convert an individuals(s) from member to volunteer or visitor and/or,
 		1. Request an individuals(s) to leave temporarily (automatically revokes volunteer or member status) and/or,
 		1. Request an individuals(s) to leave indefinitely (automatically revokes volunteer or member status).

-## Generic score vote
-1. init
-1. Make proposals
-1. Rate proposals
-1. exit

-op
-1. Only members and volunteers may participate.
-1. Make: Discuss and identify

-assumed unanimous acceptance
-	just do it
-	announce it
-known consent
-	advice process
-	discussion

-individual action